bbauska/w3.CSS3-Succinctly/README.md

 </button>
 ```

-When the user clicks the **Contact Us** button, the modal dialog's
+When the user clicks the <b>Contact Us</b> button, the modal dialog's
-display style is set to **block**, causing the dialog to pop up on the
+display style is set to <b>block</b>, causing the dialog to pop up on the
 user screen.

 #### Animating the display